-Extreme ambient temperatures affect both generation availability and forecast demand in the STPASA timeframe.
+Extreme ambient temperatures affect both-generation availability and forecast demand in the ST PASA timeframe.

 For generation availability, the capacity offered by Generators is based on a predetermined temperature.
-In the event of an extreme weather event Generators are required to revise their availability offers, with respect to a revised forecast temperature covering the extreme weather event.
-The revised generation availability offers are then assessed in accordance with the STPASA process.
+In the event of an anticipated extreme weather event, Generators are required to revise their availability offers, with respect to a revised forecast temperature covering the extreme weather event.
+The revised generation availability offers are then assessed in accordance with the ST PASA process.

-When the forecast temperatures exceed the regional reference temperatures AEMO publishes a market notice reminding Generators to review the available capacities in their dispatch offers consistent with the forecast extreme temperature conditions.
+When the forecast temperatures exceed the regional reference temperatures, AEMO publishes a market notice reminding Generators to review the available capacities in their dispatch offers consistent with the forecast extreme temperature conditions.
 Further details are available in the Short Term Reserve Assessment operating procedure in section 1.2.

-For demand, the AEMO DFS is periodically updated with forecast weather over the six day forecast.
-Therefore extreme temperature events are automatically incorporated into the DFS as the event moves into the six day forecast timeframe.
+For demand, the AEMO DFS is periodically updated with forecast weather over the six-day forecast.
+Therefore extreme temperature events are automatically incorporated into the DFS as the event moves into the six-day forecast timeframe.

-2.4 Summary of assumptions
+Summary of assumptions 2.4